mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 ```

 ## MQTT Reports
 The MQTT reports utilized here are mostly a replies to the commands from the controlled devices.
-They follow the genaral report structure and addd a specific report names.
+They follow the general report structure and add a specific report names.
 The report <strong>value</strong> can be either a simple OK, or a body JSON of following structure:

 ```json
 {